 What is Preventive Maintenance?

 Preventive Maintenance, also known as Preventative Maintenance, is a regular or routine maintenance activity performed on the equipment to reduce the risk of unexpected failure.
-Preventive Maintenance includes proactive identification of potential failure points, replacement of the worn out spare parts and carrying out general servicing.
+Preventive Maintenance includes proactive identification of potential failure points, replacement of worn-out spare parts and carrying out general servicing.

 Preventive Maintenance is a key component of maintenance strategy and is a sub-set of Maintenance Planning and Asset Management functions.
 A successful preventive maintenance strategy positively impacts the equipment availability, performance and useful life.
 Preventive maintenance is also referred to as Planned Maintenance, Periodic Maintenance, Scheduled Maintenance and Preventative Maintenance.